exercism/julia/concepts/pairs-and-dicts/about.md

 ### Modifying a Dict

-Entries can be added with a new key or overwritten with an existing key.
+Entries can be added, with a new key, or overwritten, with an existing key.

 ```julia-repl
 # Add